TurkeyMcMac/promisestuff/doc/core.md

 set once, before or after the message is sent.
 Within this document, setting a channel's receiver callback may be referred to as "consuming" the channel.

+Note: The functions in a channel's method table will not change over its lifetime, meaning these functions can be fetched at one time then called later.

 ## Primitives

 ### `promisestuff.channel()`